-Constellation Software and Transdigm have many similarities from the outside looking in: decentralised org structure, fragmented end markets, a core M&A roll up strategy, great capital allocators at the helm, etc. After spending some time researching both companies, one key strategy that both follow religiously is value-based pricing.
+Constellation Software and Transdigm have many similarities from the outside looking in: decentralised org structure, fragmented end markets, a core M&A roll up strategy, great capital allocators at the helm, etc. After spending some time researching both companies, one key strategy they both follow religiously is value-based pricing.

 Value-based pricing is as it sounds: price products based on the value you provide, not the cost of the product.
 The first insight from our interview with a Former Managing Director at TSS was how VMS founders perpetually underprice their products: